 At Keele, we have a proud tradition of interdisciplinary education, and for making student learning powerfully relevant to society’s challenges.

-Drawing together expert educational teams and consultants from across the university, The Keele Institute for Innovation and Teaching Excellence (KIITE) is home to a vibrant community of student education innovators: academic developers, student learning experts, learning technologists and employability consultants, designing educational delivery in partnership with academics, students and employers, and providing networks of pedagogical debate and educational research.
+Drawing together expert educational teams from across the university, The Keele Institute for Innovation and Teaching Excellence (KIITE) is home to a vibrant community of student education innovators: academic developers, student learning experts, learning technologists and employability consultants, designing educational delivery in partnership with academics, students and employers, and providing networks of pedagogical debate and educational research.

 This community of expertise has been brought together to design new curricula for our students, support student development, shape researcher development and design a co-curriculum that links students to civic society and the workplace.

 The KIITE Academy brings together a number of programmes, short courses and professional development opportunities for academics from across the Higher Education sector, both nationally and internationally.
 Find out more about our work below.